Fabbbe/hawk/README.md

 # HAWK v0.0.1

 A small OpenGL program written while I was bored in programming class.
+It has been cleaned up and documented, I most likley won't be working on this in the future.

 ## Dependencies